 It's been established in several episodes that Brain's plans are precisely what keeps them from succeeding.
 Pinky has come extremely close several times just by doing all the random things that come naturally to him, only for Brain to ruin it when he tries to use their position of power to his advantage for one of his schemes.
 Then there's the time they took a night off, and unknowingly ended up with a large group of people who wanted to find Brain and put him in charge.
 Basically, they'd rule the world already if they didn't keep trying to force it.

-The subplot in one Kim Possible episode involved the characters being assigned lab partners for a school science project.
-Kim is paired with a genius scientist who neither needs nor wants her help, and as a result Kim is left bored and unsatisfied that she has nothing to do.
+The subplot in one Kim Possible episode involved the characters being assigned lab partners for a school science project (and Mr Barkin wouldn't allow them to switch).
+Kim is paired with a genius scientist who neither needs nor wants her help, and as a result Kim is left bored and unsatisfied because she has nothing to do.
 Kim's friend Monique is paired with Ron, and she is over-stressed because Ron just doesn't care and leaves her to do all the work herself.
-Kim and Monique could have simply worked together on Monique's project and that way all four parties would have got a decent grade and a workload that suited them.
+Kim and Monique could have simply worked together on Monique's project unofficially (most of the project seemed to take place outside of school) and that way all four parties would have got a decent grade and a workload that suited them.